anastasiiatrubchaninova/Test/test_scripts.md

 When: User clicks on the button "Back"
 Then: Start page is displayed

-# Dowlonding from gallery
+# Downlonding from gallery
 Given: User is on start page
 When: User clicks on the button "Download"
 Then: Image is downloaded
-# Dowlonding from detail view
+# Downlonding from detail view
 Given: User is on the  image card
 When: User clicks on the button "Download"
 Then: Image is downloaded